fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 2x Building Material, 2x Solazine

 Provides interior lighting.
 Emergency lights are red.
-You don't need it, because Habitats are self-lit, but they do brighten up the place a bit.
+You don't *need* lighting, because Habitats are self-lit, but they do brighten up the place a bit.

 {% endaethusitem %}
 {% aethusitem 'Focusing Lens', 'Depthane Focusing Lens' %}